dbaba2011/django-app/README.md

-The BITinvoice project is a user friendly web platform created to provide invoicing services for freelancers,startups and business owners.BITinvoice services allows users to create and send invoices digitally.
+The Image Gallery project is a user friendly web platform created using Django to provide a ptatform for storing images as image gallery which can be accessed later using APIs and uploaded to other sites such as pinterest, facebook, instagram twitter automatically.
+As of now it is on online web image gallery developed using django framework

 #### Functionalities of the project:
-* Sign In and open dashboard
+* Sign In or sign up
-* Create a new invoice
+* create and upload images
-* Update, Delete and existing invoice
+* Update, Delete and existing images
 * Search function
-* Clients and Products and Services view
+* Image details view
-* Sending Invoice to client via email
+* Read more details about images

 ## Table of Content
 * [Environment](#environment)